badu/gorm/README.md

 # Changes log

+## 13.11.2016
+- [x] ModelStruct - removed properties PrimaryFields and StructFields - they are kept in fieldsMap struct
+- [x] ModelStruct - fieldsMap struct has method PrimaryFields() which are cached into cachedPrimaryFields
+- [x] extracted string "id" into a const (Scope and ModelStruct)
+- [x] ModelStruct - method for number of primary fields

 ## 12.11.2016
 - [x] switched bitflag from uint64 to uint16 (we really don't need more than 16 at the time)
 - [x] make ModelStruct map it's fields : fieldsMap struct